MLegkovskis/relativity-devops-lab/infra/k8s/README.md

 ## Layout
 - `namespace.yaml` – creates the `blackhole` namespace used by all workloads.
 - `redis.yaml` – deployment and service for the Redis datastore.
-- `ray-api.yaml` / `blackhole-api.yaml` – API deployments with internal services.
+- `ray-api.yaml` / `blackhole-api.yaml` – API deployments with NodePort services you can hit from localhost.
 - `worker.yaml` – background worker deployment wired to Redis.
-- `ui.yaml` – static UI deployment with service exposed via ingress.
+- `ui.yaml` – static UI deployment with a NodePort service.
-- `ingress.yaml` – Traefik ingress routing `localhost` to the UI service.
 - `kustomization.yaml` – helper to apply the stack.

 ## Usage